-The Midi-Pyrenees region of France is located in the heart of south-western France.
-The region extends from the wooded hills of the Dordogne, in the north, to the great river valleys of the center, and the majestic Pyrenees mountains and the Spanish border in the south.
+The Midi-Pyrenees region is located in the heart of south-western France.
+The region extends from the wooded hills of the Dordogne in the north, to the great river valleys in the center, and the majestic Pyrenees mountains and the Spanish border to the south.

 One of France’s largest regions with a landscape dotted with ancient towns, charming villages, castles, Romanesque churches and a rich history.